apattno/ISQA3910/Dictionary.md

 **Request OSS Package Licenses and Vulnerability for Project** - A request from a manager or a developer to the OSS Package Database for information on License and vulnerbility
 **Results of Request for License and Vulnerability for Project** - Information returned to the Developer or Manager from the request submitted to OSS Database.
 **Project Policy Document Request** - Request from a Manager or Developer for the policy documents regarding the software project, sent to the OSS Policy Document Database.
-**Results of OSS Policy Document Request** - The results concerning the policy documents of a software package, retrieved through a query to the OSS Policy Document Database.
+**Results of OSS Policy Document Request** - The results of the request from the Manager or Developer for policy documents of a software package, retrieved from the OSS Policy Document Database.
-**Request to Modify Policy Documents** -
+**Request to Modify Policy Documents Database** - A request sent by a Manager to create or modify the policy documents database, these requests are sent through the process to the policy document database.